This course is full of information on how to make a video on your phone.

 How to relax when you’re filming?

 Many people feel like they should be speaking eloquently by their first or second take.
 This isn’t the case.
 Speaking on video takes practice.
 Expect to try recording 5,10,15 times.
 Have patience and relax.
 You get to use the very best take.
 You’ll get better as time goes on.

-Want more ideas on content creation.
-You can find my post of 5 tips for creating marketing videos.
+If you want more ideas on content creation you can find my post of 5 tips for creating marketing videos.